 - Give pop-ups and other digital ads the stank eye.
 Many pop-ups could contain fake coupons, redirect you to malicious sites, or expose you to cross-site scripting attacks.
 If a coupon seems to come out of nowhere with a too-good-to-be-true offer, don’t think twice.
 Just click that “x” and shut it down.

 - Dump Cyber Monday emails with attachments in the virtual garbage.
-Cyber Monday emails with attachments, especially zip files, are super suspect—it’s possible, in fact likely, that they contain malware.
+Cyber Monday emails with attachments, especially Microsoft Word docs or PDFs, are super suspect—it’s possible, in fact likely, that they contain malware.
 Delete them immediately.
-Not only that, but you should review any other Cyber Monday-related emails with a hawk eye.
+Not only that, but you should review any other Cyber Monday–related emails with a hawk eye: online crooks love using newsworthy events to scam innocent, potentially naive, people.
 If you get an email from a store claiming to have a deal, type the store’s URL directly into your browser instead of clicking on the link.
 If the site doesn’t verify the deal, you know it’s a fake.

-- Avoid using public wifi to shop.
-All a cybercriminal needs to do to get a public wifi password and wreak havoc is order a coffee.
-If you’re shopping and entering personal data, best to do it on your secure wifi connection at home.
+- Avoid using public Wi-Fi to shop.
+All a cybercriminal needs to do to get a public Wi-Fi password and wreak havoc is order a coffee.
+If you’re shopping and entering personal data, usernames and passwords, or payment information, best to do it on your secure, password-enabled connection at home.

 - Watch out for malicious QR codes.
 Q what now?
 QR codes are small, pixelated codes meant to be scanned by a smartphone’s camera.
 They often contain coupons, links to websites, or other product marketing materials.
 Some hackers have started creating codes that link to a phishing or malware site, printing them on stickers, and placing them on top of the legit QR codes.
 Best to avoid them.

-- Tighten up security before you shop on Cyber Monday.
+- Tighten up security before you shop.
 Make sure all software on your computer is up-to-date, including your OS, browser, and other apps.
 And if you don’t already have it, install a cybersecurity program on your desktop (whether it’s a Mac or PC) that prevents malware infection to insure maximum coverage.
-In addition, since mobile shopping is set to outpace desktop shopping for the first time this year, it’s a smart idea to download a cybersecurity program for your Android or iPhone.
+In addition, since mobile shopping is set to outpace shopping on any other device this holiday season, it’s a smart idea to download a cybersecurity program for your Android or iPhone.
 If you’ve already covered your cybersecurity bases, make sure you run updates on all those programs as well.

 Happy, and safe, holiday shopping everyone!